-in 1984.
+Other factors contribute to the tentative nature of orders denying appointment of counsel.
+Because district judges are reluctant to "squander[] [their] limited resources of attorneys willing to take pro bono appointments," they often postpone the appointment decision until after dispositive motions as a means of weeding out frivolous or unmeritorious cases.
+The timing of the appointment may also reflect the district court's assessment of the adequacy of the record for purposes of its own decisionmaking.
+A district court that initially denies a motion to appoint counsel because it feels comfortable resolving a motion to dismiss on the basis of a record produced by a pro se plaintiff may later appoint counsel to ensure the development of a record adequate for summary judgment or trial.25 pronounced in 1984.
 Given the burgeoning federal court dockets, increased pro se filings, and a seemingly ever decreasing pool of pro bono attorneys, the timing of a request for appointment of counsel arguably takes on more importance.
 In most cases the courts simply lack sufficient information about the merits of the claims and/or an inability of the plaintiff to present the case without counsel.
 And because the movant has the burden to affirmatively show that asserted claims are meritorious, motions for appointment filed early in a case may not succeed.
 But by denying such motions without prejudice to a similar motion at a later stage of the litigation, the courts do not preclude appointment should it become apparent that counsel should be appointed.

-IT IS THEREFORE ORDERED that the Motion for Appointment of Counsel (ECF No. 4) is denied without prejudice to Plaintiff filing a similar motion, if he survives summary dismissal.
+The considerations discussed in Ficken are as relevant today as they were when dismissal.
 If the case proceeds to trial, furthermore, the Court may on its own motion reconsider whether the circumstances warrant a request for counsel to represent Plaintiff at that time.
-IT IS SO ORDERED.